-Boards with less volume will be hard work to stand on for long periods but perform better on waves, volume has a key role to play in choosing the type of surfing you aspire to do.
+Boards with less volume will be hard work to stand on for long periods but because they sit lower in the water will perform better on waves.

 Longer boards with more volume and width will have better paddling glide, speed and also catch waves easier than shorter boards.

-Longboard style SUP boards are geared towards catching waves early and enable the rider to cruise and perform classic longboard style maneuvers such as 'walking the nose' and noseriding 'Hang fives'.
-These boards will usually have a full and rounded nose to them and either have single , 3 or multiple fin configrations.
+Longboard style SUP boards are geared towards catching waves early and enable the rider to cruise and perform classic longboard style manoeuvres such as 'walking the nose' and nose riding 'Hang fives'.
+These boards will usually have a full and rounded nose to them and either have single , 3 or multiple fin configurations.